paulmooreparks/Maize/README.md

     %1001`0000  $90   TEST      regAddr reg     Set flags by ANDing value at address in source register with destination register
     %1001`0001  $91   CMPXCHG   regAddr reg     reserved
     %1001`0010  $92   LEA       regAddr reg reg reserved
-    %1001`0011  $93   LX        regAddr reg     Load value at address in source register into destination register with sign extension
+    %1001`0011  $93   LDX       regAddr reg     Load value at address in source register into destination register with sign extension
     %1001`0100  $94   OUT       regAddr imm     Output value at address in source register to destination port
     %1001`0101  $95   LNGJMP    regAddr         Jump to segment and address pointed to by source register and continue execution (privileged)
     %1001`0110  $96   JMP       regAddr         Jump to address pointed to by source register and continue execution